CAU-COE-VEICLab/AgriSTF/README.md

 <div align="center">

-<h1>AgriSTF: A Unified Training Framework for Agricultural Image Segmentation via Masked Pixel-Semantic Reconstruction</h1>
+<h1>A Unified Training Framework with Masked Pixel–Semantic Reconstruction for Agricultural Image Segmentation</h1>

 <div>
     <a>Guorun Li</a>;